21 December 2020

-On 15 December, EMN Belgium will host a half-day webinar on Alternatives to Detention.
-The online event focuses on the current legal framework on alternatives to detention, the implementation of these alternatives in practice and the identification of emerging good practices and pilot projects from across Europe.
+On 15 December, EMN Belgium and the EMN Return Expert Group hosted a webinar on Alternatives to Detention.
+The online event focused on the current legal framework on alternatives to detention, the implementation of these alternatives in practice and the identification of emerging good practices and pilot projects.

 24 September 2020